House of 9: Alternate endings

-The DVD includes two alternate endings.
+The DVD includes an alternate ending.

-In the first ending, as Lea steps into the light, she is knocked unconscious, and wakes up in her apartment bed.
-She notices the bag, a small TV set and a videotape.
-She opens the bag and sees a pile of cash.
-She plays the tape, and sees the camera footage of the foyer (all the bodies are gone and everything is cleaned up).
-The Watcher says she just became a member of the world's most exclusive survival club, and that he is very proud.
+As Lea steps into the light, she is knocked unconscious and wakes up in her apartment bed.
+She finds the bag containing money, a small TV set and a videotape.
+She plays the tape and sees the camera footage of the foyer with the remaining bodies having been removed and the house cleaned up.
+The Watcher says she has now become a member of the world's most exclusive survival club.
 The picture then goes to the bedrooms where there are nine new people passed out on the floor.
 Lea stares at the screen in shock as The Watcher says, "Happy viewing..."

-In the second "originally intended" ending, as Lea leaves the house, she is led into another house where she meets four people.
-Each of them has a bag of money.
-The camera zooms in on Lea; a fearful look grows as she realizes that the game is not over.